 Another 36 words (3 lines of text) are included under the topic Early Martyndul Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Martyndul family to Ireland
+Migration of the Martyndul family

-at this time.
+Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Martyndul were among these contributors, for they have been located in early North American records: Edward and Margaret (sometimes spelled Martindell) Martindale who arrived in Pennsylvania in 1682; John Martindale arrived in New York State in 1758; Thomas Martindale arrived in New York in 1820.